vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 ## Why-Microservice

-* Microservice make our system loosely coupled, i.e. if we need to update, repair, or replace a Microservice, we don't need to rebuild our entire application, just swap out the part that needs it.
+* Microservice makes our system loosely coupled, i.e., if we need to update, repair, or replace a Microservice we, don't need to rebuild our entire application.
+Just swap out the part that needs it.
-* To built each Microservice can use different languages and tools.
-Microservices communicate with well defined interface
+* To build each Microservice, can use different languages and tools.
+Microservices communicate with a well-defined interface.
-* The communication should be stateless for scalability(copies of Microservice) and reliability(one copy fail other copy can serve), the most common methods for communication between Microservices are HTTP and messaging.
-Each Microservice should have it's own datastore.
+* The communication should be stateless for scalability (copies of Microservice) and reliability (one copy fail other copy can serve).
+The most common methods for communication between Microservices are HTTP and messaging.
+Each Microservice should have its datastore.
-* Small team capable to work on design, web development, coding, database admin and operations.
+* A small team capable work on design, web development, coding, database admin, and operations.

 ## When-to-use-microservice-architecture